SHIVERS

 The Holt has a weird way of showing its beauty at sunset.
 The colors of the leaves sometimes change, but today they were blue.
 I like that blue.
 I have confidence I will be able to sleep tonight.

 We woke up to screams.
-Human screams.
+Human screams, sounded like a woman.
 We all jumped up getting ready to look for Johann but Daniel ordered us to all sit down and shut up.
 We had to put the fire out.
 We asked for an explanation but we were met with silence.

 I am completely exhausted.
 I won’t sleep tonight.

 Saturday, 11:04 AM – We’re moving again.
-We covered a pretty wide sector of the Holt relatively easily this morning.
+We covered a considerable sector of the Holt in relatively good time, this morning.
 Daniel was expecting a gravity pocket to be in the way but it seemingly “popped” a while ago.
-When pockets pop, they basically disappear and form in another random spot from what I gathered.
-Thinking about that gave me goosebumps.
-Imagine a gravity pocket forming inside a settlement...the carnage...I’ve never heard any stories about it, but then again… who would even live to tell the tale?
+When pockets pop, they compress and heat up to thousands of degrees Celsius.
+Then, right before disappearing, they send out a barrage of whatever debris they had sucked in, up to that point.
+We don’t know for sure, but after a pop, they’re thought to quietly form in a random part of the Holt.
+Thinking about that, I got goosebumps.
+Imagine a gravity pocket forming inside a settlement...the carnage...I’ve never heard any stories about it, but then again… who would even live to tell such a tale?

 I asked Daniel what “The Disk” was and he vaguely described it as a “very large antenna” that’s up in the trees.
 It looks like it’s almost one with the canopy, some say.

-I had to ask because I had no idea and apparently, an antenna is “something they used for communication in the past” and is “very large and circular, made of metal”...I can’t see anything that matches that from our campsite, but it doesn’t really matter.
+I had no idea what it meant but, apparently, an antenna is “something they used for communication in the past” and is “very large and circular, made of metal”...I can’t see anything that matches that description from our campsite, but it doesn’t really matter.
 I trust Daniel.
 He says we’re close.

-Tomorrow, we’ll probably reach Prague by noon.
-The atmosphere is grim ever since Johann.
+Tomorrow, we’ll probably reach New Prague by noon.
+The atmosphere is grim ever since Johann, at least to me, but it seems like it’s nothing an experienced Guide or Client wouldn’t be able to shake off.
 We didn’t really talk before but now...it’s dead quiet.
 Daniel insists that considering the size of this batch, statistically, this is a good outcome.
 I now doubt the sliver of empathy he showed yesterday.
 Was it just meant for damage control?
 Did he not care?
 Are they really that far gone?
 That desensitized to the loss of human life?
+How used can one get to this?
+What’s clear is that none of these are questions I could ever answer.

 I also asked Daniel about the scream from last night, but he said that he’s going to explain at the bar, whenever we get there.
-Dad taught me that it’s not a great idea to mess with your guide too much, asking too many questions when they are not willing or don’t have the time to respond, so the bar is going to do, I guess.
+Something about a “dying Stray”.
+I have so much to learn…

 I hope I make it.